 In the Buy to Let world the talk at present is around Energy Performance Certificates, (EPCs) with the rules changing on EPC ratings from April 1st.
 It will then be against the law in England and Wales for landlords to grant a new tenancy to either new or existing tenants if their property doesn’t have an Energy Performance Certificate rating of ‘E’ or above.
+(In 2023 the government announced it is shelving these plans.)

 As a result, lenders such as Coventry have already said that they won’t lend on properties that fall below an ‘E’ rating unless they have a valid exemption.